-Creative Barcode® members must own the original works they apply barcodes to.
-A barcode member must have the written authority from any other parties with a vested interest in the concept before they create and barcode derivative works.
+Creative Barcode members must own the original works they apply IP Tags to.
+A member must have the written authority from any other party that has a vested interest in concepts or completed works before they create and IP Tag a derivative work.

-Co-creation partners must barcode their own contributions as to ensure they are distinctly identified as the owner of a specific and tangible piece of work.
-The file transfer system allows for upload and sending of multiple barcoded files.
+Co-creation partners must create their own IP Tags and apply to their own contributions to ensure they are distinctly identified as the owner of a specific and tangible piece of work.
+The file transfer system allows for upload and sending of multiple IP tagged files.
 These can include files with more than one barcode that identifies the owners or co-owners of a piece of work.

-Ideally, the barcode and data panel created by using the App should be clearly applied to the cover page (on your letterhead) with the statement:
+Ideally, the IP Tag should be clearly applied to the front cover of a proposal (on your letterhead) with the statement:

-I am a registered Creative Barcode® member and submit these files under the terms of the Trust Charter Agreement both [insert your name/your company name] and [insert recipient name and company name] have agreed to operate under.
+I am a registered Creative Barcode member and submit these files under the terms of the Trust Charter Agreement both [insert your name/your company name] and [insert recipient name and company name] agree to operate to its terms.

-(Note: Ideally, the barcode should be applied to each page of the proposal and accompanying visuals -inserted in the header or footer- and page numbers inserted.)
+(Note: Ideally, the IP Tag should be applied to each page of the proposal and accompanying visuals -inserted in the header or footer- and page numbers inserted.)